-Paint School is a free master class in the theory and practice of painting.
-This lecture-based program brings twelve fellows together with six individuals widely recognized as among the most exceptional painters in the New York City area.
+Paint School is a free master class in the theory and practice of painting that takes place in New York City.
+This lecture-based program brings twelve fellows together with six individuals widely recognized as among the most exceptional painters working today.

 Applications are accepted in the early fall, and the program runs December through May each year.
 In semi-monthly meetings, fellows get together with a lecturer—first to hear a presentation and respond through discussion, and then to present their own work.
 An exhibition of work by Paint School fellows will be held at the end of each term.